ausdebating/constitution/constitution.rst

 #.
 A complaint may be made to the Committee by any person that a member of the Association:

    #. has refused or neglected to comply with a provision or provisions of this constitution, or
-   #. has refused or neglected to comply with a policy or procedure.
+   #. has refused or neglected to comply with a policy or procedure, or
    #. has wilfully acted in a manner prejudicial to the interests of the Association.